AllensTechChannel/Python-OS/README.md

-Main is empty.
-All releces of Python os are in separate branches.
+Sep 19, 2025
+  Hello Dear PythonOS user,
+This is my last major release of PythonOS, of course i will still update PythonOS if bugs are found.
+  Best, AllensTechChannel